• Skip to primary navigation

 Variations

-• Make this a complete meal by stirring in 1-2 cups of shredded cooked chicken when you add the pasta.
+• Make this a complete meal by stirring in 1-2 cups of shredded cooked chicken immediately after adding the pasta to the skillet.

-• Add a handful of small cherry tomatoes.
+• Add ½ cup of small cherry tomatoes.
 This makes the finished dish aesthetically pleasing.

 Instructions